 We’ve discussed the mood lighting already.
 Ideally, the light will illuminate the two of you, the table and little else.
 That way you can focus on each other.
 No matter what kind of table (or box, or suitcase…whatever) you’re eating on, a nice white tablecloth can bring it all together.
 Find something nice to garnish the table.
 Not a bif centerpiece that will get in the way…but simply sprinkle it with rose petals…bunch some silky fabric around the base of the candle holders…something that makes it look like more than just your table.

 3. The Food

 Prepare and plate the food for that special someone.
 And go ahead and remove the tails from the shell.
 I know, I know, it’s part of the experience.
 But it’s hard to stay in that romantic state of mind while you’re breaking through a carapace with a mallet and a pair of pliers.

 Don’t forget to tell them (hey, you never know…I felt in needed saying).
 Of course, you don’t have to tell them everything.
 Or anything but a date and time for that matter.
 There’s nothing better than a surprise…walking them into a romantically lit place with an intimate table all set up and waiting.

 If you’re not into alcohol, no problem.
 It’s not a deal breaker.
-But nothing compliments a nice lobster better than a little chardonnay or some champagne.
+But nothing compliments a nice better than a little chardonnay or some champagne.